 By the end of this class, students will be able to:

-- Hands-on experience with creating and managing content in Fedora
+- Gain hands-on experience with migrating content into Fedora 6.0

 Instructor: David Wilcox